WSJ Columnist: Robots Aren't Destroying Enough Jobs

 Ahh yes must keep those wages low so we can pass on the cost savings to you, the shareholder.

+If wages outpace inflation*, it encourages a bubble in consumer confidence, as consumers have literally more money than they know what to do with.
+That in turn lowers saving rates, as people finally splurge on the luxuries they've wanted, without thinking much about how temporary their windfall is.
+That increases risk to future economic downturn when the income stops and they're now in debt and used to a comfortable life.
+In short, think of 1925, but with rampant money instead

-Because unemployment is the road to riches (Score:2)
+Because unemployment is the road to riches (Score:3)

 "Too many sectors, such as health care or personal services, are so resistant to automation that they are holding back the entire country's standard of living."